 Knowledge Tests.
 You will take one or more CDL knowledge tests, described later in this manual, depending on class of license and endorsements.
-The knowledge test may be offered in English or Spanish, on paper or on a computer.
+The knowledge test is offered in English, on paper or on a computer.
 Headphones are available to allow you to hear the questions as you read them.
 You may attempt each knowledge test once per day.